fpgadeveloper/ethernet-fmc-network-tap/README.md

 1. Download the repo as a zip file and extract the files to a directory on your hard drive --OR-- Git users: clone the repo to your hard drive
 2. Open Windows Explorer, browse to the repo files on your hard drive.
-3. In the Vivado directory, you will find multiple batch files (*.bat).
+3. In the `Vivado` directory, double click on the `build-vivado.bat` batch file.
-   Double click on the batch file that is appropriate to your hardware, for example, double-click `build-zedboard.bat` if you are using the ZedBoard.
-   This will generate a Vivado project for your hardware platform.
+   You will be prompted to select a target design to build.
+You will find the project in the folder `Vivado/<target>`.
 4. Run Vivado and open the project that was just created.
 5. Click Generate bitstream.
 6. When the bitstream is successfully generated, select `File->Export->Export Hardware`.
    In the window that opens, tick "Include bitstream" and "Local to project".
 7. Return to Windows Explorer and browse to the Vitis directory in the repo.
 8. Double click the `build-vitis.bat` batch file.
-The batch file will run the `tcl/build-vitis.tcl` script and build the Vitis workspace containing the hardware design and the software application.
+You will be prompted to select the target design.
+The Vitis workspace will be found in the `<target>_workspace` folder.
-9. Run Xilinx Vitis and select the workspace to be the Vitis directory of the repo.
+9. Run Xilinx Vitis and select the workspace folder that was just created.
 10. Connect and power up the hardware.
 11. Open a Putty terminal to view the UART output.
-12. In Vitis, select `Xilinx Tools->Program FPGA`.
-13. Right-click on the application and select `Run As->Launch on Hardware (Single Application Debug)`
+12. Right-click on the application and select `Run As->Launch on Hardware (Single Application Debug)`

 ### Linux users